nmulani/tictactoe/README.md

 - (2,0) (2,1) (2,2)

 Some possible opportunities for improvement:
+- Earlier tie detection (prior to placing final piece on the board)
 - Color code tic-tac-toe board
-- Give the user a hint about best next moves
+- Give the user a hint about best next move
 - Add a GUI interface
 - Allow two people to play each other